Thadah/GarryWare13/README.md

 # GarryWare13
-A newer version of GarryWare13, reworked from the original GarryWare The new gamemode name will appear as: Fretta13: GarryWare Reloaded
+A newer version of GarryWare13, reworked from the original GarryWare.
+The new gamemode name will appear as: Fretta13: GarryWare Reloaded

 This gamemode does **not** support singleplayer.
 It is playable, but will fail in some wares, causing crashes and errors.
 To prevent this, please run the gamemode on a **dedicated server**, thank you.